SSDBM/2024/calldemopaper.md

 ## Demo Papers

 Demo papers are up to 4 pages (including references and appendices).
 Proposals should provide the motivation for the demonstrated concepts, the information about the technology and the system to be demonstrated (including a system description, functionality and figures when applicable), and should state the significance of the contribution.
 Selection criteria for the demonstration proposals evaluation include: the novelty, the technical advances and challenges, and the overall practical attractiveness of the demonstrated system.
+Demo papers will be given a short presentation slot in the conference and presented in the form of posters.
 Demo papers will be given an entry in the conference proceedings.

 ## Important note to authors about the new ACM open access publishing model